13 Military Housing Do's and Don'ts

 3) DO take responsibility for your children.

-Though most military housing has a “Mayberry” vibe and can feel safer than a community outside the gate, you’ll need to know curfews and regulations for how old children need to be before they're left alone at home or even walk to school without an adult.
+Most military housing has a “Mayberry” vibe and can feel safer than the community outside the gate, and your kids will probably have more freedom than they might otherwise.
+But it's important to know base curfews as well as regulations for how old children need to be before they're left alone at home, play at the park, or even walk to school without an adult.

 4) DO observe quiet hours.